dotnet/performance/src/benchmarks/gc/README.md

 Each trace file can be opened in PerfView if you need to.

 Each trace file will be named `{coreclr_name}__{config_name}__{benchmark_name}__{iteration}`, e.g.  `clr_a__smaller__nosurvive__0`.

+_ARM NOTE_: Container tests are not supported on ARM/ARM64.

 ### Running with .NET Desktop